Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Problem formulation

 represents the upper bound for the local wave speed.
 The second term in equation \eqref{eq:llf} represents additional viscosity and ensures the stability of the space discretization.
 In particular, it is known that the LLF scheme does not produce spurious oscillations near shocks.
 The scheme in \eqref{eq:llf} is symmetric, i.e., there is a function $\calF$ \itc{such that right and left fluxes can be expressed as $F_{i+1/2} = \calF(u_i,u_{i+1})$ and $F_{i-1/2} = \calF(u_{i-1},u_{i})$.}

 The LLF scheme can be rewritten using bar states; this is useful in the context of Monolithic Convex Limiting.
-The bar states represent spatially averaged exact solution of the Riemann problem for the SWE.
+The bar states represent spatially averaged exact solution of the Riemann problem for the shallow water equations.
+These states serve as the main building block of the Monolithic Convex Limiting algorithm \cite{Kuzmin2020,hajduk2022bound} discussed in section \ref{sec:MCL}.
 If we define the intermediate bar states as